 Optimal Reference Shaping for Dynamical Systems: Theory and Applications

 Optimal Reference Shaping for Dynamical Systems: Theory and Applications provides a rigorous yet accessible presentation of the theory and numerical techniques used to shape control system inputs for achieving precise control when modeling uncertainties exist.
-It includes ip-to-date techniques for the design of command-shaped profiles for precise, robuset, and rapid point-to-point control of underdamped systems.
-After developing models for applications in which the dynamics are dominated by lightly damped poles, the book describes the time-delay (input shaper) design techniques and reviews the calculus of variations.
+It includes up-to-date techniques for the design of command-shaped profiles for precise, robust, and rapid point-to-point control of underdamped systems.
+After developing models for applications in which the dynamics are dominated by lightly damped modes, the book describes the time-delay (input shaper) design techniques and reviews calculus of variations.
 It then focuses on four control problems: time-optimal, fuel/time-optimal, fuel limited time-optimal, and jerk liimited time-optimal control.
-The next two chapters deal with the minimax formulation for the design of robust time-delay filters and teh design of input-constrained control profiles for point-to-point maneuvers of systems subject to friction.
-The final chapter presents numerical techniques for solving the problem of designing shaped inputs.
+The following two chapters deal with the minimax formulation for the design of robust time-delay filters and the design of input-constrained control profiles for point-to-point maneuvers of systems subject to friction.
+The final chapter presents numerical techniques for solving the problem of design of input shapers.

 Features: